StateX: Enhancing RNN Recall via Post-training State Expansion: Conclusions

 \section{Conclusions}

-We have proposed \OURS, a novel method for enhancing the recall abilities of two popular RNN variants by expanding the state sizes of pre-trained RNNs through post-training.
-Compared to training RNNs with larger state sizes from scratch, our method is much faster to train and can be seamlessly applied to existing pre-trained models of said RNN variants. \OURS is valuable for closing the gap in the recall abilities of RNNs and Transformers, especially in long-context scenarios.
-This work represents an important step toward RNNs as an efficient alternative to attention-based architectures.
+We have proposed \OURS, a novel method for enhancing the recall abilities of two popular RNN variants (linear attention and state space models) by expanding the state sizes of pre-trained RNNs through post-training.
+Compared to training RNNs with larger state sizes from scratch, our method has much lower training costs and can be seamlessly applied to existing pre-trained models of said RNN variants. \OURS is valuable for closing the gap in the recall abilities of RNNs and Transformers.
+This work represents an important step toward RNNs as an efficient alternative to architectures based on softmax attention.